SUNY Downstate Health Sciences University

 - No other supporting documents are required.

 MPH applicants can apply for either summer or fall semester except for MD/MPH applicants (see below).
-Applicants intending to enter in the Summer semester must have their applications completed and submitted by February 15th.
-Applicants intending to enter in the Fall semester must have their applications completed and submitted by April 15th of the academic year beginning in September.
+Applicants intending to enter in the Summer semester must have their applications completed and submitted by May 31st.
+Applicants intending to enter in the Fall semester must have their applications completed and submitted by August 15th of the academic year beginning in September.
 Applicants intending to enter in the Spring semester must have their applications completed and submitted by November 30th.
 Note that applicants may be admitted after these dates, but only on space-available basis.

 For MD/MPH Applicants: Matriculated MD/MPH applicants can enter only during the summer semester.
 The deadline for declaring an interest in the MD/MPH program is May 1st to the SUNY Downstate Office of Admissions.

-A maximum of twelve (12) credits from another CHEA regionally accredited college and/or university can be transferred into the MPH program.
+A maximum of twelve (12) credits from another CEPH and CHEA regionally accredited college and/or university can be transferred into the MPH program.
 Transfer of credits for courses used towards the completion of a granted degree will not be considered.
-Students must seek approval for the departmental chair of their concentration, prior to registering for courses at other CHEA accredited institutions.

 For transfer of credits, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).

 Notification of action on the application is mailed after the complete admission materials are received and reviewed by the SPH Committee on Admission.
 The application review cycle begins in January of each year.
 A student accepted for admission into one of the graduate programs is required to secure his or her place in the class by submitting a deposit that will be applied to the first semester's tuition.

 If accepted, individuals may request a deferral for up to one year for personal or professional reasons.
 Requests must be made in writing and submitted to the Office of Admissions and to the Chair of the specific department.
 No extensions beyond the one-year are permitted.